ldthomas/apg-js/README.md

 ## Documentation

 This package is meant to assist other parsing applications and is normally not installed by itself, rather installed along with those other applications.
-For details and many examples of using of the libraries, both in node.js and browser applications, see `apg-js-examples` at [GitHub](https://github.com/ldthomas/apg-js-examples) or [npmjs](https://www.npmjs.com/package/apg-js-examples).
+For details and many examples of using of the libraries, both in `node.js` and browser web page applications, see `apg-js-examples` at [GitHub](https://github.com/ldthomas/apg-js-examples) or [npmjs](https://www.npmjs.com/package/apg-js-examples).
-However, it does provide access to two, node.js applications, `apg` and `apg-conv`.
+However, it does provide access to two, `node.js` applications, `apg` and `apg-conv`.

 ### Applications

 `apg` is the parser generator.
 To see its usage run,

-> `npm run apg`
+> `npm run apg -- --help`

 `apg-conv` is a data conversion application.
 To see its usage run,

-> `npm run apg-conv`
+> `npm run apg-conv -- --help`

 ### Libraries

-This package also contains four libraries that can be used in either node.js or browser applications.
+This package contains four libraries that can be used in either `node.js` or browser applications.
 The libraries depend upon one another and the dependency tree looks like so:

 ```